 If you are one of us, you know it because when you were made Africa was given birth in you.
-Long before Tiger Woods said he was not one of us there were women who had spread their legs for Black men who were going around saying that their children are not Black.
+Long before Tiger Woods said he was not one of us there were women who had spread their legs for Black men who were going around saying that their children were not Black.
 Those women, of course, were the first indication that integration was a failure and the gains from our efforts would accrue to our enemies.
 Those women were not saying that they wanted their children to be judged on the contents of their character.
-They did not have Martin Luther King jr.’s vision of a better society in mind, when they spoke about their children.
+They did not have Martin Luther King Jr.’s vision of a better society in mind when they spoke about their children.
 Those women were the same as their brothers and fathers.
-They have willing played a part in oppressing us.
-The happily live off the benefits of our labour and suffering.
+They willing played their part in oppressing us.
+The happily lived off the benefits of our labour and suffering.
 They were not interested in building a society where people have equal opportunities regardless of their colour.
 What they wanted was to ensure that their children were not considered Black, were not considered one of us.
 They knew that if their children were considered Black, their children would not have the same opportunity for economic success as their non-black siblings or cousins.
 With Tiger Woods declaration, they did not have to say any more, they had achieved their goal.
 They had developed a different category for their children, which guaranteed their children economic success that far outstretched that of the average Black person.

 One of the first outcomes of integration was that women who had spread their legs for Black men were able to take their children home.
 You don’t have to spend a lot of time in our communities to find people whose mothers could not take them home.
 So, they were given to somebody in the community.
 Usually the father’s relative, but it could be anyone who was willing to take that child and make him or her one of us.
 If you are a person who was made by us, when you saw Michael Jackson’s “Remember the Time” video you understood it.
 Or, when you heard Sir Mix-A-Lot said, “red beans and rice didn’t miss her” you knew what he meant.
 No matter where you are in the diaspora, there are things that you recognized and know because you are one of us.
 If you were made by us, there are other things that you would recognize as well.
 One of those things is something that your mother probably passed on to you.
 She told you “it takes people to make people”.
 Your mother did not make that aphorism up; it is our ancestors’ wisdom.
 That is the key to what made you who you are.
 It is how our ancestors made us.
 A little while ago, our enemies were going around saying that “it takes a village to raise a child”.
-That too is our ancestors’ wisdom, but what our enemies do not know is what it takes to be a village.
-All over the diaspora we have created villages, for we could not have survived without them.
+That too is our ancestors’ wisdom, but what our enemies did not know was what it took to be a village.
+All over the diaspora we have created villages, for we could not have triumphed without them.
 They were found everywhere.
 Sometimes, the village was the slave quarters; they were the Quilombos or the Maroons settlements.
-The African Cultural Calendar celebrates these villages that we constructed throughout the diaspora with the afrimonthQuilombo.
+The African Cultural Calendar celebrates these villages that we constructed throughout the diaspora with the afrimonth Quilombo.
 They were the communities that we built in those disparate places around the world.
 In America, the one drop rule meant that anyone with a marginal connection to our ancestors lived in our villages.
-That is where it takes a village to raise a child was practiced.
-That is where “it takes people to make people” was put to practical use.
+That was where "it takes a village to raise a child" was practiced.
+That was where “it takes people to make people” was put to practical use.
 Where the people who made us could be found.
 If you are wondering whether you are one of us, an African at home or in the diaspora, ask yourself, who made you?
 If your answer is that Africa lives in you because of the people who made you, then maybe, you might be one of us.

-The village is not what it used to be, not everyone with one drop of black blood live in it.
-Our strategy to overcome our troubles over the last sixty afriyears has done more to tear down the village that to build up our people.
+The village is not what it used to be, not everyone with one drop of Black blood lives in it.
+Our strategy to overcome our troubles over the last sixty afriyears has done more to tear down the village than to build up our people.
 The enemy’s women can now take their babies home.
 These women do not know anything about us.
 They were not interested in becoming one of us when they were spreading their wild seeds or rebelling against their upbringing.
 They are not people who could make people.
 They cannot make you us.
 One drop of black blood has never made anybody one of us, and you are no exception.
 If you are one of us that is because you were made by us, and Africa lives in you and you would know it without question.